Are GE PTAC units good?

 These HVAC air conditioning units can be used in many professional and common spaces.
 Some of these spaces include hotels, hospitals, senior residential facilities, apartments, and residential add-ons like sunrooms.

 PTACs can be found in the market as electric heat or reverse cycle heat pumps.
 In most cases, you can find PTAC units at 42x16 inch, 36x15 inch, and 40x15 inch sizes.
-Packaged air terminals are also found in many different heating and cooling capacities.
+Packaged air terminals are also found in various heating and cooling capacities.

 General Electric (GE) has several state-of-the-art manufacturing plants across the country.
 However, their main PTAC producing plant is in Selmer, Tennessee, where an estimated 200,000 PTACs are produced annually.
 This helps make GE units readily available and ensures a consistent supply to meet your needs.